 About Edwyna Wheadon

-Edwyna Wheadon was a long-time member of NCTE and was active in the Houston Council of Teachers of English affiliate.
-Ms. Wheadon, during her lifetime, established a scholarship program for teachers in the Houston area who desired to continue their professional development.
-Upon her passing in 2002, Ms. Wheadon’s family established the Edwyna Wheadon Postgraduate Training Scholarship Fund at headquarters to honor her enduring passion for supporting the career-long education of classroom teachers.
+Edwyna Wheadon was a long-time member of the National Council of Teachers of English (NCTE) and was active in the Houston Council of Teachers of English affiliate.
+During her lifetime, Ms. Wheadon established a scholarship program for teachers in the Houston area who desired to continue their professional development.
+Upon her passing in 2002, Ms. Wheadon’s family established the Edwyna Wheadon Postgraduate Training Scholarship Fund at NCTE to honor her enduring passion for supporting the career-long education of classroom teachers.
 The Scholarship Fund is a memorial to her vision, ideas, and work.

 Stacey “Lynn” Hughes has taught ESOL for the past 11 years.
 Lynn currently teaches at Davis Early Childhood Center for Technology, a public charter school in Cayce, SC, where she also supports ELL learners in their ELA classrooms.
 The Wheadon Scholarship will help fund her M.Ed. at Anderson University.

 Have questions or comments,